Murder of Generro Sanchez

-On December 5, 2012, Generro Sanchez was murdered in Asher, Oklahoma by Jerrod Murray, a fellow student at East Central University.
+On December 5, 2012, Generro Sanchez was murdered in Asher, Oklahoma, United States, by Jerrod Murray, a fellow student at East Central University.
 While Sanchez gave Murray a ride to Walmart in exchange for gas money, Murray pulled a gun on Sanchez and fired a total of three rounds, the first missing and the other two hitting Sanchez in the head.
 Murray was charged with first-degree murder and found not guilty by reason of insanity.
-Murray is currently at a state facility receiving mental health treatment.

 Background

 Generro Sanchez and Jerrod Murray (born July 20, 1994) were both freshman students at East Central University.
 Murray revealed to investigators that he planned to kill someone for weeks up to the murder, simply to know what it felt like to have killed someone.
 He selected Sanchez as his victim.

 Murder

 On December 5, 2012, Murray convinced Sanchez to give him a ride to Walmart in exchange for $20.
 Once they arrived in the Walmart parking lot, Murray pulled out a .40-caliber Springfield handgun, stolen from Asher resident Daniel Davis.
 He ordered Sanchez to drive north of Asher.
 Sanchez panicked; to ease his mind, Murray unloaded the weapon and placed the magazine in Sanchez's lap.
 However, unbeknownst to Sanchez, Murray had another magazine in his pocket, which he pulled out and placed on his own lap.

-They arrived on Substation Road where Murray quickly loaded the weapon and fired two rounds at Sanchez; the first missed, the second struck him in the head.
+They arrived on Substation Road, where Murray quickly loaded the weapon and fired two rounds at Sanchez; the first missed, the second struck him in the head.
 The vehicle drifted off the road and struck a tree in a ditch.
 Murray exited the vehicle and dragged Sanchez out of the driver's seat to the ground, where he was still breathing.
 Murray fired another round into his head, killing him.
 He proceeded to cover the corpse with dirt, leaves, and a single stick.